 Please be aware that I have not hiked most of these trails with Chester and Gretel.
 One I have, one I have hiked myself so I know they would probably be able to make it, and the others my friend has hiked with his dogs.
 I have only listed hikes that I think or know a 10-lb Dachshund could do.

 - Mount Si – Mount Si is in the Central Cascade Mountains along Interstate 90.
 It is the most popular and heavily used trail in Washington State.
 It is so popular because it offers a great workout and amazing views of the Upper Snoqualmie Valley, the Puget Sound basin, and far beyond.
 It is also one of the most spectacular hikes in the area that becomes snow-free early in the year.
 Many Northwesterners use this hike as training for climbing Mount Rainier…..so you know it is a hard workout.
 The trail ends at a rocky summit basin which is, if you can find a spot, a great place to have lunch and soak in the views.
 I’s pretty much mandatory that you do this trail at least once if you are a hiker from the Seattle area (or a visiting hiker).
-We have climbed Up, Up, Up Mt.
-Si with Chester and Gretel three times.
+I have hiked Mount Si with Chester and Gretel three times.
 The trail distance is 8 miles round trip (RT), with an elevation gain of 3,150 feet and a high point of 3,900 feet.
 A Discover Pass is required for parking at the trailhead.

 - Mailbox Peak – Mailbox Peak is also is in the Central Cascade Mountains along Interstate 90.
 The description of this hike on Washington Trails Association websites starts out stating “wimpy hikers, turn the page”.
 This trail is no joke.
 You will be scrambling up around 1,500 feet per mile.
 As a reference, most hikers consider anything over 1000 feet per mile to be steep!.
 You will be rewarded for your hard work with a view of the entire Issaquah Alps.
 The peak is named for the battered mailbox jammed into the rocks at the the top.
 Inside is a tattered notebook where you can leave your signature as proof that you made it to the top.
 The trail distance is 6 miles RT, with an elevation gain of 4,100 feet and a high point of 4,926 feet.
 A Discover Pass is required for parking at the trailhead.